What is AdBlue? Your complete guide

 What does AdBlue do?

-The ammonia reacts with the nitrogen oxides in the gases and are turned into nitrogen and water - neither of which are harmful.
+The ammonia reacts with the nitrogen oxides (NOx) converting them into diatomic nitrogen and water, neither of which are harmful.

 None of this produces any noticeable effect on how the car drives or how you operate it.
-It operates automatically when you drive your car, so there's no need for any additional input from you, save for when the tank requires refilling.
+The AdBlue is metered-out automatically as you drive, requiring no additional input, save for when the tank requires refilling.

 ULEZ: Which cars are compliant?